-Costochondritis is also referred to as Tietze’s syndrome.
-It is a painful condition that occurs at the joints between the ribs and the sternum (breastbone).
+Costochondritis or Tietze’s syndrome is a painful condition occurring at the joints between the ribs and the sternum (breastbone).
 Here we explain the symptoms, causes and treatment for Costochondritis.

 - Symptoms include chest pain, specifically at the front of the upper chest, where the ribs attach to the sternum.

 - Pain either develops or gets worse with activity, especially, from breathing deeply.

 - Pressing in over the area in the middle of the chest, where the ribs meet the sternum will be especially tender.

 - Diagnosis is usually based on the patient’s history and a physical examination.

 - Blood tests and x-rays rule out other conditions.

 Costochondritis or Tietze’s syndrome is inflammation of the attachment of the ribs to the sternum in the middle of the chest.
 Cartilage provides cushioning in the joints between the ribs and sternum.
 Damage to the cartilage results in pain and inflammation of the joint.